 In other words, they are asking Jesus if he can reserve a place for them in heaven.

-One might think that if Jesus were God - as many sectarian institutions profess - that certainly he could reserve a place for them in heaven.
+One might think that if Jesus were God - as many profess - certainly he could reserve a place for them in heaven.

 But Jesus is not God.